 Applications of Medical Implant Materials

 The biocompatibility of a material relates to its immunological response, toxicity profile, and ability to integrate with surrounding tissue without undesirable local or systemic effects on a patient.
 This article underscores the transformation of the medical device design ecosystem engaged as an integral part of the device ecosystem.
-It discusses the various applications of biomaterials, including orthopedic, cardiovascular, ophthalmic, and dental applications.
-The article describes the four major categories of biomaterials, such as metals, polymers, glass and ceramics, and composites.
+It discusses the applications of biomaterials, including orthopedic, cardiovascular, ophthalmic, and dental applications.
+The article describes four major categories of biomaterials such as metals, polymers, glass and ceramics, and composites.
 A discussion on natural materials, nanomaterials, and stem cells is also provided.
-The article concludes with information on examples of biomaterials applications, including endovascular devices, knee implants, and neurostimulation.
+The article concludes with examples of biomaterials applications, such as endovascular devices, knee implants, and neurostimulation.